 The Wild and the Innocent is a big Universal color Western of the late 50s with Audie Murphy in the lead.
 That said, it is a little different from the run of Universal’s Audie oaters.
 It was directed and written by Jack Sher.
 Sher had co-written Shane and did another Audie picture, Walk the Proud Land, a biopic of Indian agent John Clum, in 1956.
-But this was his only Western as director and it is rather plodding.
+But this was his only Western as director and it is rather plodding - after No Name on the Bullet, Murphy's previous outing in the saddle, which verged on the four-revolver rating, this was back to two-guns.
 His co-writer on The Wild and the Innocent was Sy Gomberg, the campaigner against "gratuitous and unpunished violence" in movies, and the screenplay is didactic, earnest and preachy, despite the fact that writers and director went for a slightly light-hearted treatment, which doesn’t really work.

 Not one of Audie's finest

 It’s a classic tale of the innocent country bumpkin in the corrupt town.
 Audie is Yancy, a green backwoods boy (despite his baby face, at 35 he was getting a bit long in the tooth for such roles) who is sent to town by his trapper Uncle Lije (George Mitchell) to trade the pelts they have garnered, and is saddled with an equally naïve young girl, Rosalie (Sandra Dee) as together they face the temptations and crooked wiles of the urban population.
 The good news is that the ne’er-do-well father of Rosalie is the picaresque Kentuckian Strother Martin, so there’s amusement there.